kos-lab/kos-lab.github.io/_posts/2018-5-15-Hello-World.md

 Author: Pedro Aguiar (pedro.aguiar@kryptus.com)

-Welcome to the first post in this blog, written by the Kos-Lab team, the Cyber Security unit of [Kryptus](https://kryptus.com), a brazilian Cyber Defense company.
+Welcome to the first post in this blog, written by the Kos-Lab team, the Cyber Security Unit of [Kryptus](https://kryptus.com), a brazilian Cyber Defense company.

 A few weeks ago, we got our hands in a Intelbras Ncloud 300 device, an interesting wireless router, with features like a Torrent Client and USB storage, after a few days taking a look at it, the following was discovered: